claws/cookiecutter-python-project/README.rst

 =======

-Below is an example showing exactly how to create a new Python project using this project.
+Below is an example showing exactly how to create a new Python project using the template in this project.
 In this scenario the package is called ``example_project``.

 At this point it is assumed that you have performed the actions outlined in the One Time Setup Steps section above.
 This provides a virtual environment that makes cookiecutter available.

-Create the ``example`` project using cookiecutter.
+Run cookiecutter and pass it a reference to the template.
 The first question asks for the package display name.
 This human friendly label is used in docs to refer to the project.
 It is then used to create a candidate package name so it should not contain special characters that are invalid when used in a Python attribute.
 It can have spaces and hyphens in it.
 The package display name is first converted to lowercase text and then any spaces or hyphens are